emissions-api/documentation/user-stories/user-story-timelapse.md

 The user needs an API to generate the pictures of the selected area with the option to select different time spans for the time lapse.

 Technical Requirements
 ----------------------

 ### Goal

-Aggregated values for specific sub-areas of an area.
+Variable duration aggregated values in a fixed grid for an area.

 ### Data

--     provide aggregated data for a set of areas, once
+- provide variable duration aggregated data for an area
 - requires sensor data and positions

 ### Delivery